hellvetica42/DELTAsortTask/README.md

 Consider that the algorithm you write will be applied to a real delta robot, so the decisions it makes have to be precise and absolute. (meaning no jittery movement).
 Because of this __timing is key__.
+Note: This simulation does not constrain the robot's position.
+Usually the robot's working space has a radius of about 400mm and the camera view does not overlap with it which is one of the main challenges of writing this algorithm.
+Make sure to only pick objects that are within the robot's working space.

 Your algorithm should be run in Decision.py in the ```update_decision``` function.
+There is a simple example there which just moves the robot to the first track every 2 seconds.
-However, we encourage you to dig a bit through this example to see how the robot and other interfaces work.
+However, we encourage you to dig a bit through this project to see how the robot and other interfaces work.
 You should start with ```DummyDelta.py``` and ```CameraCalibration/ConveyorTracker.py```.